Category: Weekly Updates

 Full Council – a little background

 Full council meets once every two months or so.
-At this time of the year it’s a little more often, because it’s the time of setting budgets, but the full council meeting perhaps surprisingly, is not a major part of the councillor’s workload.
-And for that small mercy I’m thankful, because I find it frustrating and often pointless.
+At this time of the year it’s a little more often, because it’s the time of setting budgets.
+The full council meeting perhaps surprisingly, is not a major part of the councillor’s workload.
+And for that small mercy I’m thankful.

 I don’t want to single out Trafford.
 Most councillors I meet from other towns tell me similar stories.
 And if you Google ‘Council Chamber’ and click on images, your screen fills with thumbnails of identikit forums facing a throne upon which the mayor presides from Aberystwyth to York.
 The lack of variety is striking but Trafford is the place I know.

-For anyone that’s not witnessed Trafford’s full council (i.e. nearly everyone I’ve ever met), it’s a mixture of mock ceremony and fake heritage going all the way back to the 1974 local government reorganisation.
-Admittedly the template goes back a lot further than that, as the painting of Cromwell in parliament attests.
+For anyone that’s not witnessed Trafford’s full council (i.e. nearly everyone I’ve ever met), it’s a mixture of mock ceremony and fake heritage.
 It’s a bit amateur-dramatics in an endearing sort of way.
 When we speak we strike heroic or accusing poses.
 We do have some good speakers on both sides of the chamber but limits of 2 or 3 minutes on speeches make it a difficult discipline to master.
 It is confrontational and the chamber layout is designed to support that.

 Does it allow the main points to be aired?